mortezakowkabi/jcb-persian-documentation/english/Start-Here.md

 - **Use Start Here + Home together:** Start Here points you to the right topic; Home lists every chapter with timeline references for quick scanning.
 - **Search within the repository:** use your editor's search or command-line tools (`rg "keyword" english/`) to find specific features, field names, or helper references across the Markdown files.
 - **Leverage the sidebar:** [`_Sidebar.md`](./_Sidebar.md) mirrors the Home index and can be pinned in GitHub or wiki views for persistent navigation.
 - **Track revision status:** chapter titles include progress notes while the editing project is underway.
-Prioritise fully edited lessons like [005 – Field Types](./005-Field-Types.md) when you need polished guidance.
+Prioritise fully edited lessons like [Field Types](./Field-Types.md) when you need polished guidance.
 - **Keep personal notes:** maintain a `docs/notes.md` or issue tracker in your project repo to record how you applied tutorials—this shortens the feedback loop when troubleshooting.

 ---